China hits back at Freeland’s criticism of detention of Canadians

-BEIJIN, China — China is rebuffing the latest broadside from Canada over its detention of Canadian citizens, rejecting the assertion that China’s behaviour poses a threat to all nations.
+BEIJING — China rebuffed the latest broadside from Canada over its detention of Canadian citizens, rejecting the assertion that China’s behaviour poses a threat to all nations.

-Instead, foreign ministry spokeswoman Hua Chunying said today that people from China could be at risk following Canada’s detention of a Chinese telecom executive for “no reason.”
+Instead, foreign ministry spokeswoman Hua Chunying said Thursday that people from China could themselves be at risk following Canada’s detention of a Chinese telecom executive for “no reason.”

+“What threat has China posed to Canada?”
+Chunying said when asked by journalists about the duelling allegations.
+“I think your foreign minister may be in a hurry, and can’t help speaking without thinking.”

 The remark was triggered by Foreign Minister Chrystia Freeland’s comment Wednesday that “the arbitrary detentions of Canadians … represent a way of behaving which is a threat to all countries.”